TannyJungMC/TansHugeTrees/README.md

 # How To Use

+### For IntelliJ
-For who use IntelliJ.
-To run client or server, first go to "Gradle" tab at right side, select "Tasks", go to "forgegradle runs", and then double click on "runClient" or "runServer".
+- To run client or server.
+Go to "Gradle" tab at right side, select `Tasks / forgegradle runs / runClient or runServer`.
+- To export the mod to JAR format.
+Go to "Gradle" tab at right side, select `Tasks / build / build`.

+### For MCreator
-For who use MCreator.
-Open this by using MCreator the same version as the branch name, with plugins I put in the folder (if have).
+- Open this by using MCreator the same version as the branch name, with plugins I put in the folder (if have).
 Then select open project, when on file selection screen, select "XXX.mcreator".

 # From Creator